 Guild activities are intended to stimulate high standards of writing and illustrating for children and make everyone aware of better books for children.
 We often collaborate with other groups having similar purposes.
 First and foremost is our annual Nonfiction Award.
 Throughout the year, Guild members participate in national, regional and local conferences and book fairs and also make countless school visits and presentations.

-In addition to the activities highlighted individually on this website, the Guild also participated in these events:
+In addition to the activities highlighted individually on this website, the Guild has also participated in these events: